-Site Control funds support a computer technician, who maintains laptops for every KG-6th grade student including Imagine Learning English, SmartyAnts, Accelerated Reader, and Achieve 3000.
+Site Control funds support a computer technician, who maintains laptops for every KG-6th grade student including SmartyAnts, Achieve 3000, Microsoft Office 360 programs, and iReady.
 This year, a part-time teacher and a part-time instructional aide work with classroom teachers to provide small group reading intervention for all first and second graders as well as 3rd-6th graders who are reading far below grade level.
 Release time is provided for grade level teams to collaborate around planning, assessment, and instruction.
 During this time, students receive instruction in Visual and Performing Arts (VAPA) and PE.
 Hilltop has a music teacher who coordinates a school choir, school band, and school-wide student performances in addition to weekly music lessons for all students.
 Extended day programs include additional intervention for students reading far below grade level as well as coding and journalism clubs for GATE students.
-Family reading, math, and science nights engage students and parents in hands-on learning and assist parents to support their children's learning.
 Categorical monies support the purchase of student laptops, books for the school and classroom libraries, which are of various text, high interest/low difficulty text, books on tape, and other instructional materials to support and enhance the instructional program.